 Visual arts participation fell significantly in 2020.
-In the previous 12 months, 23% of people had participated in this artform (↓5%).
+In the previous 12 months, 23% of people had participated in this artform (down 5% on 2017).
 While the overall rate has declined, those who do participate are doing so more often, with more people creating at least two visual artworks in the past 12 months.